Ten-week Internship Program, Permaculture Research Institute, Zaytuna Farm, NSW

 Important information about this course

 All prices are in Australian dollars.
-The fee for the course is $7,700 - including GST, and including meals.
+The fee for the course is $7,700 - including GST.
 A non-refundable $770 deposit is required at time of booking.
-The balance of $6,930 is due at least six weeks prior to the course start date.
-Note: Late bookings - those made less than six weeks before course commencement - incur a late booking penalty charge of 10%.
+The balance of $6,930 is due at least three weeks prior to the course start date.
+Note: Late bookings - those made less than three weeks before course commencement - incur a late booking penalty charge of 10%.

 How to Pay: You can pay via Paypal, credit card, direct bank deposit or cheque.
 Click here for details.